 FRIEDRICH, Adolf.
 Hofheim, Taunus 22.4.1914 — Rawalpindi 25.4.1956.
 German Anthropologist.
 Professor in Mainz.
 Son of the Reichsbahnoberinspector Ernst Fr. and Wilhelmine Rauber.
+Educated in Frankfurt a.M., then studies of anthropology and Indology at Frankfurt.
 Ph.D.
-1939 Wien.
-PD 1942 Wien.
+1939 Vienna.
+PD 1942 Vienna.
 PD 1946 Mainz.
 From 1947 ao.
 Professor für Völkerkunde at Mainz.
-His early interests lied in Africa, in the school of Frobenius, then moved to Eurasia.
+In the school of Frobenius, his early interests lied in Africa, then moved to Eurasia.
 In Mainz he organized the German Kongo-Expedition 1951-54 and the German Hindukush-Expedition 1955-56, which he himself directed.
 In this fieldwork in Gilgit Agency he was assisted by G. Buddruss, K. Jettmar and P. Snoy.
 The strain of the mountain country was too much for his health, he got a heart attack in Kalash and died soon.
 His notebooks were later much used by Jettmar and Snoy.

 Publications: diss.
 Afrikanische Priestertümer.
 1939.